nielskrijger/blog/posts/2013-08-01-rest-and-json-best-practices.md

 ### URL format

-* Keep the base API url short, for example http://api.example.com.
+* Keep the base API url short, for example `http://api.example.com`.
 * Keep urls lowercase, avoid camelCase (even for slugs!) and use hyphens in your slugs rather than underscores.
-Treating /users/bob and /users/Bob as two different instances is confusing (and most likely incorrect as well).
+Treating `/users/bob` and `/users/Bob` as two different instances is confusing (and most likely incorrect as well).
 * Use nouns in urls, not verbs.
-* Pagination: /users?limit=20&offset=60
+* Pagination: `/users?limit=20&offset=60`
-* Search:  /search?q=my+search
+* Search: `/search?q=my+search`
-* Ordering:  /posts?sortByAsc=date and /posts?sortByDesc=date
+* Ordering: `/posts?sort=date` and `/posts?sort=-date` for descending.
-* Search within a specific collection: /users/search?q=bob.
+* Search within a specific collection: `/users/search?q=bob`.
-* Versioning: use /v1/users (an alternative is to change the media type but I advise against this; it is too obscure, you would be able to use the same url for two or more different representations)
+* Versioning: use `/v1/users`, do not change the media type so you guarantee the same url can't be used for different representations.
-* Request partial result: /users/bob?fields=firstName,lastName
+* Request partial result: `/users/bob?fields=firstName,lastName`
 * Avoid communicating minor version numbers (like 1.1), minor versions must be backwards compatible and can be published without worrying about consumer compatibility.
 Only backwards incompatibile changes warrent releasing a new version in the url of your service (also, limiting the number of supported versions reduces the maintenance burden).
 * Don't expose surrogate keys like generated sequence numbers in the interface, use a slug or some other generated string.